AhmedAmin90/shooterGame-Phaser3/README.md

     - Space for fire.

-5. You can save your score by click on Save score button and enter your name.
+5. You can save your score by click on the Save score button and enter your name.
 ## Save score scene:

 <img src="./dist/assets/readme-assests/score.png">